nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 Much like Todos, you can also specify a priority for your deadlines.

-Example: `deadline eat dinner /by 15:29 /priority L` - creates a new Deadline named "eat dinner" at [today's date] 16:00 of low priority.
+Example: `deadline eat dinner /by 15:29 /priority L`: creates a new Deadline named "eat dinner" at [today's date] 16:00 of low priority.

 Expected outcome: (assume today's date is 2021-08-31).
 ```